chenyingyu-main/Interactive-Lab-Hub/Lab 2/README.md

 Now you should be able to edit python scripts with Thonny on your Pi.

-Option 3.
+✅ Option 3.
 A nowadays often preferred method is to use Microsoft [VS code to remote connect to the Pi](https://www.raspberrypi.com/news/coding-on-raspberry-pi-remotely-with-visual-studio-code/).
 This gives you access to a fullly equipped and responsive code editor with terminal and file browser.

 Pro Tip: Using tools like [code-server](https://coder.com/docs/code-server/latest) you can even setup a VS Code coding environment hosted on your raspberry pi and code through a web browser on your tablet or smartphone!

 # Prep for Part 2

-1. Pick up remaining parts for kit on Thursday lab class.
+1. ✅ Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

-2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+2. [TODO] Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

 # Lab 2 Part 2